Welcome to today's edition of the Rush 24-7 podcast.

 We've spoken out against that.

-You know, and the terrorists will sit back and laugh and say, Do you believe these chumps?
+You know, and the terrorists will sit back and laugh and say, do you believe these chumps?

-I think the question that you're asking, if if the attack were on France today, would France have a change of opinion?
+I think the question that you're asking, if the attack were on France today, would France have a change of opinion?

 Well, that would be interesting to discuss.

-There's still room for the uh leftists around the world to draw a line of demarcation and say, hey, we're not part of that.
+There's still room for the leftists around the world to draw a line of demarcation and say, hey, we're not part of that.

 They got hit because of what they're doing.

-Quick time out, we'll be back after this.
+We'll be back after this.

 Don't go away.